ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 [:link: Find a Citizen Service Centre close to your postcode][Find citizen service centres]

 You will need to bring a passport for identification.
 They will setup a temporary account for you, with a temporary username and password (which you will need in order to sign in the first time) and send you the key booklet by post.
-You will need to wait up to a week for the key booklet to arrive before logging in the first time and setting up your account - though if you are in a hurry and are married to a Dane{% include margin.html content="My condolences" %} you can bring along your Danish partner who can sign some documents to vouch for your identity, then you can get the key booklet *immediately* at that meeting.
+You will need to wait up to a week for the key booklet to arrive before logging in the first time and setting up your account - though if you are in a hurry and are married to a Dane{% include margin.html content="My condolences..." %} you can bring along your Danish partner who can sign some documents to vouch for your identity, then you can get the key booklet *immediately* at that meeting.

 After you have received everything [:link: follow these steps to activate your NemID][NemID activate instructions]

 After this initial setup and your first login your account will start to use your CPR# as the username.
 Also at this point you can switch from the key booklet to the NemID phone app, which is much more convenient.
 You can still use the booklet afterwards if you like, until you run out of one-time codes.
-All you have to do setup the code app is to sign in on it once.{% include margin.html content="*Then wait 1 hour...* for security reasons" %}
+All you have to do setup the code app is to sign in on it once.{% include margin.html content="*Then wait 1 hour...* for security reasons?" %}

 [:link: NemID Code App][NemID code app] for Android or iOS